Min-max minimal surfaces, horizons and electrostatic systems: Topology of electrostatic systems

 We proceed as in Lemma $3.3$ of \cite{LN}.
 Write $\partial M = \partial_u M\cup\bigl(\cup_{i=1}^{k}\partial_i M\bigr)$, where each $\partial_i M$ is stable, and $\partial_u M$ denotes the union of the unstable components.
 Let $\Sigma^{1}, \ldots, \Sigma^{\ell}$ be the connected components of $\partial_u M$.

-In \cite{MSY}, Meeks, Simon and Yau developed a method to minimizing the area of a surface in its isotopy class, which we employ to minimize area in the isotopy class of $\Sigma^{1}$ in $M$.
+We can apply the main result of \cite{MSY} to minimize the area in the isotopy class of $\Sigma^{1}$ in $M$.
 By Section 3 and Theorem 1 of \cite{MSY}, after possibly performing isotopies and finitely many $\gamma$-reductions (a procedure that removes a submanifold homeomorphic to a cylinder and adds two disks in such a way that the cylinder and two disks bound a ball in $M$) one obtains from $\Sigma^{1}$ a surface $\tilde{\Sigma}^{1}$ such that each component of $\tilde{\Sigma}^{1}$ is a parallel surface of a connected minimal surface, except possibly for one component that may be taken to have arbitrarily small area.